hyperledger/firefly/README.md

   - Versioning of data schemas
   - Introducing a first class `Context` construct link related events into a single sequence
   - Allow many pieces of data to be attached to a single message, and be automatically re-assembled on arrival
-  - Clearer separation of concerns between the Firefly DB and the Application DB
+  - Clearer separation of concerns between the FireFly DB and the Application DB
   - Better search, filter and query support

 ### Generation 1: Kaleido Asset Trail (KAT)